Subject Verb Agreement Practice: Key Strategies to Advance your Digital SAT Grammar

 What is Subject Verb Agreement?

-In English, subjects and verbs must agree in number.
+Subject-verb agreement requires a subject and verb in a sentence to agree in number.
 This means that if the subject is singular, the verb must also be singular.
 If the subject is plural, the verb must be plural.

 For example: